 For those closer to Orange County, the concert will take place in a more intimate, 80-seat venue, so reservations are strongly advised: Sunday, Oct 26, 2014 at 7pm, Hoson House, 1961 Irvine Blvd, Tustin, CA 92780.
 Buy tickets for Oct.
 26 show here.

-The Inside/Outside Gallery is pleased to present the first American solo show for Egyptian master painter Mohamed Khedr, featuring 40 works on canvas and paper, Oct 4-Oct.26, 2014, with an opening reception for the artist on Saturday, Oct.
-4, 7-10 pm, at 5998 W. Pico Blvd., Los Angeles CA 90035.
+The Inside/Outside Gallery is pleased to present the first American solo show for Egyptian master painter Mohamed Khedr, featuring 40 works on canvas and paper, Oct 4-Oct.26, 2014, with a closing reception for the artist on Sunday, Oct.
+26, 5-7 pm, at 5998 W. Pico Blvd., Los Angeles CA 90035.
 A series of talks and art classes will be a featured aspect of this exhibition.

 Deep Soul is an intimate evening of soulful Kurdish and Mizrahi music with Kurdish master musician Delil Dilanar (Voice, Duduk, Tambour) in a rare Los Angeles appearance with Yuval Ron (Oud, Saz and vocals) and Jamie Papish on percussion.
 This concert in a poetic spirit includes lyrics in Kurdish, Hebrew and Arabic and is dedicated to a more pacific Middle East.

 Presented by the Levantine Cultural Center, with media support from KPFK Pacifica radio, 90.7 FM, and Niroj Levantine Cuisine, Deep Soul takes place at the Westwood Hills Congregational Church, 1989 Westwood Blvd., Los Angeles CA 90025.
 Free lot and street parking.
 Tickets $20 General Admission, $30 Preferred Reserved seating, $25 day-of/at the door.